amoh-godwin/Articulae/mds/educative/connect/connect.md

 `code_py1.txt`

 If we attempt to update the value constantly the UI is going to freeze.
 The reason why most UI freeze when you click a button or try to interact with it is because threading hasn't been implemented for that function.
-We will implement threading for this function and then you can see, we will be able to update the value as and when we want.
+If we implemented threading for this function we would then be able to update the value as and when we want.

-## Real-life connection
+## Whole object connection

-[text]
+This method is used mostly.

 `code_py2.txt`